-ESG funds may be used for SO Activities that include the costs of providing essential services necessary to reach out to unsheltered homeless people, connect these individuals with ES, housing or critical services, and provide urgent, non-facility-based care to unsheltered homeless people who are unwilling or unable to access ES, housing, or an appropriate health facility.
+ESG funds may be used for SO activities that include the costs of providing essential services necessary to reach out to unsheltered homeless people, connecting these individuals with ES, housing or critical services, and providing urgent, non-facilitybased care to unsheltered homeless people who are unwilling or unable to access ES, housing, or an appropriate health facility.

-Eligible Activities include engagement, case management, emergency health and mental health services, transportation, and services for special populations, as defined in the federal regulations 24 CFR 576.101.
-ESG-funded SO Activities must operate for at least as long as the term of the ESG grant and must comply with the requirements at 24 CFR Part 576.101, which addresses maintenance of effort requirements to ensure ESG funds are not replacing local government funds during the immediate 12-month period before the ESG contract takes effect.
+Eligible activities include engagement, case management, emergency health and mental health services, transportation, and services for special populations, as defined in the federal regulations 24 CFR 576.101.
+ESG-funded SO activities must operate for at least as long as the term of the ESG grant and must comply with the requirements at 24 CFR Part 576.101, which addresses maintenance of effort requirements to ensure ESG funds are not replacing local government funds during the immediate 12-month period before the ESG contract takes effect.

-While SO is an eligible stand-alone Activity, it may also be proposed in conjunction with RR or ES.
+While SO is an eligible stand-alone activity, it may also be proposed in conjunction with RR or ES.
 SO is included with RR or ES to facilitate reaching and prioritizing persons experiencing homelessness, who are unsheltered and living in places not designed for human habitation for services, consistent with the state's Core Practices6.